AxlLind/easy_io/README.md

 # EasyIO.rs
 Two structs `InputReader` and `OutputWriter` for fast and convenient IO in Rust.

 The main use of these structs is in competitive programming or [Kattis](https://open.kattis.com/) style problems.
-Reading particularly numbers from stdin via `io::stdin()` is not very convenient.
+Reading particularly numbers via `io::stdin()` is not very convenient.
 In competitive programming you want to be able to easily get the next number or word in the stream since you know the exact format of the input before hand.
-The `InputReader` makes that trivial while also being fast.
+The `InputReader` struct makes that trivial while also being fast.

-Regular output via `println!()` can also be problematic since it is line buffered.
+Regular output in Rust via `println!()` can also be problematic since it is line buffered.
 This can make output can be surprisingly slow.
-The `OutputWriter` buffers all output which results in a much better performance.
-See documentation below.
+The `OutputWriter` struct buffers all output which results in a much better performance.

-To use these in competitive programming simply download the files from [here](https://github.com/AxlLind/InputReader/blob/master/src/).
-Then simply put them in the same folder as your solution and import it like below.
+To use these in competitive programming simply download `input_reader.rs` or `output_reader.rs` from [here](https://github.com/AxlLind/InputReader/blob/master/src/).
+Simply put them in the same folder as your solution and import it like below.

 This was inspired by [this amazing](https://github.com/williamfiset/FastJavaIO) Java class but written completely separately.